MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/adfs.md

 When you call <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenInteractive(System.Collections.Generic.IEnumerable{System.String})>, in term of user experience:

-- the user enter their upn (or the account or `loginHint` is provided part of the call to <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenAsync>)
+- the user enter their upn (or the account or `loginHint` is provided part of the call to <xref:Microsoft.Identity.Client.IPublicClientApplication.AcquireTokenAsync(System.Collections.Generic.IEnumerable{System.String})>)
 - Azure AD displays briefly "Taking you to your organization's page"
 - and then redirects the user is to the sign-in page of the identity provider (usually customized with the logo of the organization)